Weights when nurse visit is baseline

 So, in this case, which weights should I use?
 Should I start with the cross-sectional nurse visit weight for the whole sample and combine this somehow with appropriate weights (not sure which this would be) from W3/W4 depending on the sample component?
 I notice that at both W3 and W4 there is a ‘combined longitudinal nurse interview weight’, c_indnsub_lw and d_indnsub_lw, but for the analysis I want to do presumably the first of these would only be relevant for the UKHLS component, and the second of these only relevant for the BHPS component – is it possible to use one or the other for the different sample components?
 Or is there somewhere a longitudinal weight for +1 waves from the nurse visit which applies to both the UKHLS and BHPS components?

-#2 Updated by Peter Lynn over 4 years ago
+#2 Updated by Peter Lynn almost 5 years ago

 First, apologies for the slow reply.
 The weighting team has been on annual leave and then away at a conference.